Appurtenances in Real Estate: Definition and Fixtures

 Appurtenances are crucial for several reasons:

-Real estate professionals also recognize that appurtenances play a crucial role in financing and appraisals.
+Real estate professionals also recognize that they play a crucial role in financing and appraisals.
 For example, if a property has an appurtenant easement granting access to a private road or water source, this could boost the property’s appraisal value, potentially leading to a higher interest rate for the buyer.

 Final Thoughts: Appurtenances in Real Estate